Amphetamine Street Names: A Comprehensive List

 Common Amphetamine Street Names In Alphabetical Order

 They use Amphetamine street names as a code for the drug.
 As a result, it provides them a sense of privacy.
-Since there are about 50 names they use to refer to it, it is quite unlikely that you will memorize all of them.
+Since there are about 50 names they use to refer to it, it is quite unlikely that one will memorize all of them.
 Likewise, the key here is how often they use those words.

 - Amped or Amps